-Morning Slayter, HipSilver Art Curator and I, Gail Bruce, Founder and CEO of HipSilver, are honored to present, as HipSilver’s first ART/for Philanthropy Showcase, Artist and Film Director, George Burdeau, who’s art work is benefiting the American Indian.
+Morning Slayter, HipSilver Art Curator, and I, Gail Bruce, Founder and CEO of HipSilver, are honored to present, as HipSilver’s first ART/for Philanthropy Showcase, Artist, and Film Director, George Burdeau, whose artwork benefits the American Indian.

-I first met George Burdeau, a Blackfoot Indian, in the mid eighties at the Institute of American Indian Art in Santa Fe, New Mexico, where he was creating a film workshop for Native students, with the support of Disney Studios.
+I first met George Burdeau, a Blackfoot Indian, in the mid eighties at the Institute of American Indian Art in Santa Fe, New Mexico, where he was creating a film workshop for Native students with the support of Disney Studios.
 We had just launched AICF and I was on the road visiting some of the schools.
-I was totally impressed with George Burdeau, with what he had already accomplished and what he was now doing!
-He was the first Native American Director accepted into the Director’s Guild of America and had already won an Emmy and had been nominated for an Oscar!
+I was totally impressed with George Burdeau’s accomplishments and his present endeavors!
+He was the first Native American Director accepted into the Director’s Guild of America and had already earned an Emmy and an Oscar nomination!

-George has joined me, Morning Slayter and HipSilver in donating 20% of all sales from the incredible art George has created for his Showcase in the HipSilver Gallery, to benefit the American Indian College Fund.
+George has joined me, Morning Slayter, and HipSilver in donating 20% of all sales from the incredible art he has created for his Showcase in the HipSilver Gallery to benefit the American Indian College Fund.

 Thank you George Burdeau!

 George Burdeau has been a leading force in Native American film and art.